In order to minimize disruption in the workplace, an employer must detect and deal with employees who abuse FMLA.

 Fortunately, the FMLA rules and regulations provide employers with rights that help limit potential FMLA abuse.
 These dozen helpful hints should help you to curtail or eliminate FMLA abuse:

-However, the rolling back methods is somewhat more cumbersome to administer for most departments.
+However, the rolling back method is somewhat more cumbersome to administer for most departments.

-2. Require employees use all paid leave prior to taking unpaid FMLA.
+2. Require employees to use all paid leave prior to taking unpaid FMLA.